sparsity-xyz/sparsity-demo/fibonacci-js-sui/README.md

 ```

 ### 2. Start the manager Chain Node (EVM) and Deploy the manager Smart Contract
-This step simulates an EVM chain locally and deploys the smart contract.
+The Manager contract is responsible for Sparsity Platform resource management.
+It monitors signals from the host chain and allocates computation instances accordingly to serve each task.
+This step simulates an EVM chain locally and deploys the manager smart contract.

 Open a new terminal in the **fibonacci-js-sui** directory:
 ```bash